#sfstoryoftheday 2021 yearend mixtape

 Since I started #sfstoryoftheday on February 13, 2021, I have read and tweeted about 322 new-to-me speculative stories.
 I liked them all; I don’t share the stories I don’t like, I just keep reading until something clicks.
 Please know that if I shared a story of yours I thought it was great, and I’ll probably be looking out for more of your work.
 But I’m only human, and that means I can’t help having favourites.

 This is not a best-of list.
 “Best” is inherently subjective, and I’m not interested in making value judgments regarding the relative quality of stories.
-This is a list of 13 stories I loved especially much, stories that I, personally, as one idiosyncratic individual reader with all of own my biases and interests, found exceptionally memorable.
+This is a list of 13 stories I loved especially much, stories that I, personally, as one highly idiosyncratic individual reader with many personal biases and interests, found exceptionally memorable.

 * * * * * * * * * * * * *